embl-bio-it/python-mattermost-autodriver/README.rst

 If something changes, it is most likely to change because the official mattermost api changed.

+This project is forked from https://github.com/Vaelor/python-mattermost-driver but uses an automatic approach to generate all Python endpoint files from the mattermost OpenAPI specification.

 Python 3.6 or later is required.

 Installation